LowLevelMahn/AlbertoMarnetto_seperated_restunts/readme.txt

 successful, no further investigation were made into replacing TASM.
 It should be noted that MASM seems a promising TASM replacement candidate: the syntax is close to TASM, and it produces CodeView debug format usable by WLINK.

+Notes regarding 16-bit tasmx, tlink and DOSBox

+The choice of reverting to TLINK was not easy either.
+Only the 16-bit version of TLINK can produce 16-bit executables such as restunts.exe, and it can only use object files produced by the 16-bit TASM.
+In order to use 16-bit tools on a 64-bit Windows host, they need to be emulated.
+And so DOSBox became incorporated in the build process.
+Another problem is the regular 16-bit tasm.exe exceeds the available 640k of memory when compiling the largest restunts source files.
+This was overcome by using the DPMI-enabled tasmx.exe instead.

 Notes regarding the CRT (libc)